marberts/piar/README.md

 methods described by Balk (2008), von der Lippe (2001), and the CPI manual (2020) for bilateral price indexes.

+The tools in this package are designed to be useful for both researching new sources of data and methods to construct price indexes, and the regular production of price statistics.
+It is targeted towards economists, statisticians, and data scientists working at national statistical agencies, central banks, financial institutions, and in academia that want to measure and study the evolution of prices over time.

 ## Installation

 Get the stable version from CRAN.